timescale/docs/timescaledb/getting-started/add-data.md

 ### Accessing the dataset

 1. Before ingesting the data, you must create another table, `company`.
-Run the following code to do this.
+Run the following SQL to do this.

     ```sql
     CREATE TABLE IF NOT EXISTS company (